tdflatline/Resurrectron/README.txt

 Quick steps:

 0. Download nltk-2.08b and all its dependencies.
-1. Apply the nltk-2.08b.diff patch in ./patches/
+1. Use the harvest.py script to pull down a bunch of .jtwt files
-2. Use the twitter_script.py script to pull down a bunch of .jtwt files
+2. Throw them in a directory
-3. Throw them in a directory
+3. Edit extract.py main() to point it at the dir and write a soul file.
-4. Edit resurrect.py main() to point it at the dir and write a soul file.
+4. Run extract.py to generate a soul file and some random sentences.

-5. Torture the AI to your heart's content.
+This is still hackware.
+Resurect.py is broke in this commit.